nim-lang/nimble/readme.markdown

     nake installed successfully

 Nimble always fetches and installs the latest version of a package.
-Note that latest version is defined as the latest tagged version in the git (or hg) repository, if the package has no tagged versions then the latest commit in the remote repository will be installed.
-If you already have that version installed Nimble will ask you whether you wish it to overwrite your local copy.
+Note that latest version is defined as the latest tagged version in the Git (or Mercurial) repository, if the package has no tagged versions then the latest commit in the remote repository will be installed.
+If you already have that version installed, Nimble will ask you whether you wish it to overwrite your local copy.

 You can force Nimble to download the latest commit from the package's repo, for